 What to look for in a good hair and makeup supplier

-Reviews are the best way to get a sense of how a supplier has worked at a wedding before.
-They give you real feedback from real couples and can also help you with any other questions you might have leading up to the big day.
+If you plan to go with a professional, reviews are one of the best ways to get a feel for how a supplier has worked at a wedding before.
+The feedback comes from real people, so you know its genuine, and it can also help troubleshoot any questions you have.

 How to avoid potential disappointment

-Ready to find the perfect hair and makeup artist for your wedding?
-Browse the directory for suppliers in your area now!
+Time to find the perfect hair and makeup artist for your wedding!
+Click here to browse suppliers in your area.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.